adnair2024/blog-source/content/post/my-markdown.md

 The two mappings I have currently are for toggling through the cycles, and one for immediately setting it to pending, just for ease of use.
 The `desc` is just to build a habit, and since I use `which-key.nvim`, it automatically pops up when you hit your leader key.
+The only dependency we're using is `render-markdown`, to beautify our checkboxes.

 ### Wrapping up